About our community-owned farm

 The FCLI Legal structure

-The Fordhall Community Land Initiative is a charitable community benefit society, established by Sophie Hopkins and Charlotte and Ben Hollins in 2005, alongside many other volunteers.
+The Fordhall Community Land Initiative is a charitable community benefit society, established by Charlotte and Ben Hollins and colleague and friend Sophie Hopkins in 2005, alongside many other volunteers.

-The community benefit society structure (previously Industrial and Provident Society) allows shares to be sold to the general public.
+The charitable Community Benefit Society structure (previously Industrial and Provident Society) allows shares to be sold to the general public.
 The shares are completely non-profit making.
 They can be returned to the Society or passed down in a Will, but cannot be traded.
-This makes our society safe and secure to carry out the charitable aims and objectives it was created to do.
+This makes the Society safe and secure to carry out the charitable aims and objectives it was created to do.